Plumbers' knots

+We construct a new type of finite-complexity knot theory, the theory of plumbers' knots, which models classical knot theory and carries an intrinsic combinatorial cell structure for each fixed level of complexity.
+Utilizing these cell structures, describe algorithmic solutions to the problems of distinguishing and enumerating such knots.

+In this paper, we introduce a new flavor of finite-complexity knot theory.
+The curves we consider, called \emph{plumbers' curves}, are a family of PL curves in $\I^3 \subset \mathbb{R}^3$ whose segments run parallel to the coordinate axes in the fixed order $\{x, y, z, x, y,\dots, z\}$.
+By focusing on such rigid curves, we maintain a thorough geometric understanding of the spaces without sacrificing the theoretical power of more general models.

-The curves we consider, called plumbers' curves, are piecewise linear (hereafter, PL) curves which are restricted so that the image of each linear map is parallel to one of the coordinate axes and so that these axes alternate in a fixed order.
-The collection of all such curves decomposes into a directed system of spaces $P_n$ of \emph{plumbers' curves of $n$ moves}, each of which is homeomorphic to a Euclidean cube.
-Inside of each $P_n$ lies the space of \emph{plumbers' knots of $n$ moves}, $K_n$, whose set of components converges to that of the space of $C^1$ (long) knots.
-As such, these spaces provide us with a model for classical knot theory, one application of which will be our construction of an unstable Vassiliev spectral sequence in \cite{UnstabVas}.
+To wit, the collection of all such curves decomposes into a directed system of spaces $P_n$ of \emph{plumbers' curves of $n$ moves}, each of which is homeomorphic to a Euclidean cube.
+Inside of each $P_n$ lies the subspace of \emph{plumbers' knots of $n$ moves}, $K_n$, whose weak homotopy type we show converges to that of the space of $C^1$ long knots.
+As such, these spaces provide us with a model for classical knot theory.

-We begin by showing that each plumbers' curve space $P_n$ admits a cell decomposition whose structure can be canonically encoded through elementary combinatorics.
-Within this cell complex we identify a subcomplex for $S_n = P_n \setminus K_n$, the space of singular curves.
-Understanding this subcomplex allows us to construct a deterministic finite-time algorithm that enumerates the components of $K_n$.
+In addition, we show that each plumbers' curve space $P_n$ admits a cellular decomposition, and the induced cell complex can be canonically described through elementary combinatorics.
+Within this cell complex we identify a subcomplex for the discriminant, $S_n = P_n \setminus K_n$, providing an explicit (albeit still complicated) description of the geometry of the discriminant and how it evolves through the directed system.
+Other finite-complexity knot spaces do not seem to carry such structure, which make plumbers' knots very attractive for use in studying the Vassiliev spectral sequence, a program which we continue in later work.

-An implementation of this algorithm has demonstrated that there are seven knot types in $K_5$, fourty-nine in $K_6$.
-The seven components of $K_5$ correspond, topologically, to the unknot, three right-handed trefoils and three left-handed trefoils.
-This phenomenon of ``stuck knots", knots which are not isotopic at a level of finite complexity but whose topological isotopy classes coincide, was observed for PL knots by Calvo \cite{Calvo}.
+Understanding these decompositions allows us to construct a deterministic finite-time algorithm that enumerates the components of $K_n$.
+An implementation of this algorithm has demonstrated that there are seven knot types in $K_5$, forty-nine in $K_6$ and one thousand and eight in $K_7$ The seven components of $K_5$ correspond, topologically, to the unknot, three right-handed trefoils and three left-handed trefoils.
+This phenomenon of ``stuck knots", knots which are not isotopic at a level of finite complexity but whose topological isotopy classes coincide, was observed for PL knots by Calvo \cite{Calvo}, and in a strong sense lies at the heart of the problem of understanding these spaces.